Introduction / History

 What are Their Lives Like?

 In addition to being traders, some of the Khatri are financiers and moneylenders.
 Some have small shops and others are industrialists.
 Also some are agriculturists and breed animals.
 Others are transporters and contractors and a few do government work.
 The Khatri in Gujarat print and dye cloth and in Maharashtra they weave silk saris.
 Some of the Khatri are in professional work too such as being in the police and being doctors and scientists.
 They use modern and local medicine and do family planning.

-The Khatri are endogamous.
-They do marry in their villages and clans.
+The Khatri are endogamous, meaning they choose marriage partners within the group.
 In the Punjab they live mainly in the regions of Amritsar, Gurdaspur, Jalandhar, Ludhiana and Patiala.
 In Haryana many live in the regions of Ambala, Faridabad, Hissar and Rohtak.

 Marriages are arranged by the parents and the elders.
 Adult marriages are favored.
 They believe in Monogamy and they give a dowry.
 They dislike divorce but it is allowed in certain cases such as not being able to have children.
 Divorcees and the bereaved can marry again.
 In some states such as Bihar though, widows cannot marry again.
 There are some larger families but young couples now prefer to not live in the homes of their parents and in-laws.
 Only the sons have property inheritance.
 It is equally divided and the oldest son becomes in charge of the family.
 Khatri women do the housework and are involved in social and religious matters.
 Sometimes they help with money for the family.
 The Khatri do folk songs.
 They have councils who judge on marriage, divorce and property issues.